about:

 systems for Planetariums and while keystoning of multiple, ganged market projectors allowed for seamless 360°e installations, they lack the

-elasticuty that Bowie's bespoke projector bodies enable.
+elasticity that Bowie's bespoke projector bodies enable.

-and Morgan Hibert, resulted in (customized open source) software to run the work 24 hours a day, 360 days a year.
-This coding allowed images to constantly
+scientists Sidney Fels and Morgan Hibert, resulted in (customized open source) software to run the work

-projectors became unrepairable.
+for 13 years until the two 20,000 lumens projectors became unrepairable.
 The software is still running.
-This work projected its mis-en-scene, combining various foregrounds and backgrounds evolved
+This work projected its mis-en-scene, combining

-in presence and scale of subject, changing scenes every 2 minutes over its 13 year installation period.
+various foregrounds and backgrounds evolved in presence and scale of subject, changing scenes every 2 minutes over its 13 year installation period.

 Surface, was another commission by the City of Vancouver, was one of 6 artist initiated projects for 2010 Mapping and Marking, where